Skilled Handling Of Will Contests Based On Undue Influence And Fraud

 - Lack of testamentary capacity, especially if the testator had dementia

 - Misappropriation of assets

 - Last-minute beneficiary changes

-I understand that these are difficult matters for all parties.
-With my experience, I know when to resolve cases in negotiation or mediation and when to take them to trial.
-I am well-known in the Queens County Surrogate’s Court for litigating complex probate cases.
+We understand that these are difficult matters for all parties.
+With our experience, we know when to resolve cases in negotiation or mediation and when to take them to trial.
+Our attorneys are well-known in the Queens County Surrogate’s Court for litigating complex probate cases.

-To schedule a free, 30-minute consultation, please call my office at 718-509-6344.
-You may also contact me online.
-I regularly provide representation in Queens and Nassau counties.
+To schedule a free, 30-minute consultation, please call us at 347-941-0443 .
+You may also contact us online.
+We regularly provide representation in Queens and Nassau counties.